jkamenik/orig-blog/source/_posts/2013-07-07-octopress-toc.markdown

 <script src="{{ root_url }}/javascripts/generate-toc.js" type="text/javascript"></script>
 ```

-This downloads jQuery from a CDN, loads the TOC plugin and will eventually load our driver code.sa
+This downloads jQuery from a CDN, loads the TOC plugin and will eventually load our driver code.

 ## 2. Write the driver and trigger code ##